 How can we ensure effective assistance for everyone with an essential civil legal need?

-Massachusetts was awarded a grant to develop a strategic action plan for improving access to justice throughout the Commonwealth.
-The Access to Justice Commission, the courts, legal aid providers, bar associations, law schools, social service organizations, litigants, community groups, and other stakeholders are collaborating in this effort.
-We will assess the resources currently available to assist residents who cannot afford a lawyer for their essential legal needs – such as those involving housing, consumer debt, and family law – and develop a statewide plan for addressing gaps in those services.
+In 2016, Massachusetts was awarded a grant to develop a strategic action plan for improving access to justice throughout the Commonwealth.
+The Access to Justice Commission, the courts, legal aid providers, bar associations, law schools, social service organizations, litigants, community groups, and other stakeholders have collaborated in this effort.
+We assessed the resources currently available to assist residents who cannot afford a lawyer for their essential legal needs – such as those involving housing, consumer debt, and family law – and developed a statewide Strategic Action Plan (SAP) for addressing gaps in those services.

-The grant is being provided through the Justice for All project, which is generously supported by the Public Welfare Foundation and housed at the National Center for State Courts.
+The grant was provided through the Justice for All project, which was generously supported by the Public Welfare Foundation and housed at the National Center for State Courts.
 The Justice for All project was established to implement a 2015 resolution by the Conference of Chief Justices and the Conference of State Court Administrators, which endorsed the goal of providing 100 percent access to effective assistance for essential civil legal needs.
-Twenty five states applied for grants, and Massachusetts is one of seven that received them.
+Twenty five states applied for grants, and Massachusetts was one of seven that received them.

-The project is being managed by the following team:
+The project was managed by the following team:

-- Honorable Geraldine S. Hines, Supreme Judicial Court, Co-Chair, Access to Justice Commission
+- Honorable Geraldine S. Hines, Justice (ret.), Supreme Judicial Court, Former Co-Chair, Access to Justice Commission

 - Jacquelynne J. Bowman, Esq., Executive Director, Greater Boston Legal Services